cilium/cilium/Documentation/operations/upgrade.rst

   1.9 and is now removed.
 * ``device``: this option was deprecated in 1.9 in favor of ``devices`` and is now removed.
+* ``crd-wait-timeout``: this option does not have any effect since 1.9 and is now removed.

 .. _1.9_upgrade_notes: